pkorti/capture_the_flag/README.md

 ### Driving Oscillation and RTK Fix

-When the vehicle lost a stable RTK fix, it could oscillate or veer away from the intended course.
+When the vehicle lost a stable RTK fix, it could oscillate or stray away from the intended course.
 Even with PID tuning, this could cause the target flag to leave the camera's field of view.

 ### Physical Flag Design